cogtoolslab/physics-benchmarking-neurips2021/experiments/dominoes_pilot/preregistration_dominoes_pilot.md

 ###   Study type
  <!-- indicate whether your study will be experimental or correlational -->
  Experimental
-###   Study design
+###   Study design: stimulus generation
  <!-- describe the overall design of the study (what will be manipulated and/or measured, specify whether manipulations will be between- or within-subjects, etc.) -->
  Within-subjects design.
 All subjects will be shown XXX scenes drawn from a set in random order.

- The scenes in the set vary along the following dimensions:
+ `TODO: describe sampling procedure over these stim dimensions.` The scenes in the set vary along the following dimensions:
- * Background type
+ * Background type - `TODO: specify levels`
- * Number of physical elements ("dominoes")
+ * Number of physical elements ("dominoes") - `TODO: specify levels`
- * Number and kind of distractor objects (which are shown behind the physical elements)
+ * Number and kind of distractor objects (which are shown behind the physical elements) - `TODO: specify levels`
- * Number and kind of occluder objects (shown in front of and partially covering the physical objects)
+ * Number and kind of occluder objects (shown in front of and partially covering the physical objects) - `TODO: specify levels`
- * Color of the physical objects
+ * Color of the physical objects - `TODO: specify levels`
- * Positional jitter of the physical objects
+ * Positional jitter of the physical objects - `TODO: specify levels`
- * Rotational jitter of the physical objects
+ * Rotational jitter of the physical objects - `TODO: specify levels`

 Example stimulus:\
 ![Example stimulus](.preregistration_dominoes_pilot/pic_1615209831541.png)

+###   Study design: task procedure
+`TODO: Perhaps lay out in a numbered list the full sequence of events that transpire, in order within a session.`

+`TODO: Describe comprehension check trials where the participant demonstrates that they are able to reliably DETECT the target event.
+Foreshadowing/anticipating that we will need to specify reasonable criteria for what we do with outlier sessions where participants truly struggle with these.`

  Each stimulus consists of a short video of a row of "dominoes" (physical objects), where the first domino is toppled by applying a force and the last one ("target object", colored red) is placed in front of a yellow target area.
 The video end after 1500ms, so whether or not the target object falls on the target area is not shown.
  Subjects are tasked with responding "yes" or "no" depending on whether they'll be predict that the target object will hit the target area in the remainder of the video (not shown).
 No feedback during trials is given.